 Long-awaited plans to pilot education and training vouchers for 16 to 19-year-olds are expected in a Government White Paper to be published in June.

-Michael Heseltine, the Deputy Prime Minister, is understood to have put vouchers back on the training agenda in the Government's third White Paper on competitiveness, which will set out a large part of the Tories' pre-election stall.
+Deputy Prime Minister Michael Heseltine is understood to have put them back on the political agenda in the Government's third White Paper on Competitiveness which will set out a large part of the Tories' pre-election stall.

 He is known to have the backing of Chancellor Kenneth Clarke, who wants all post-16 students in education or training to be given a Pounds 2,500 voucher to spend where they like.

 Such powerful backing for post-school vouchers will be seized upon by critics as further evidence that the Government wants to extend them to primary and secondary schools.
-The controversial nursery voucher scheme is due to be piloted next week.
+Its controversial nursery vouchers scheme is due to be piloted in four local authorities next week.

 Defence Secretary, Michael Portillo, also wants post-16 vouchers.
 As Employment Secretary last year he rounded on Cabinet colleagues for going cool on vouchers in the light of a disappointing report from consultants Coopers and Lybrand.